richardanaya/colossus/PROJECT.md

 Samurai-themed point-and-click video game with a focus on heroic storytelling

 ## Core Purpose
-To create an engaging heroic narrative exploring themes of individualism through interactive video elements and samurai culture
+To create an engaging heroic narrative exploring themes of individualism and objectivism through interactive video elements and samurai culture, with a philosophical underpinning that examines the role of the individual in society

 ## Target Audience
 - Fans of samurai and Japanese culture